JohnEarnest/ok/ike/Readme.md

 Animated GIFs
 -------------
 The "record" button asks iKe to render an animated GIF of the program's output.
-The result will have `framecount` frames, which will each have an interframe delay which respects `tr`.
+The result will have `fc` frames, which will each have an interframe delay which respects `tr`.
 Each frame must contain fewer than 128 colors(!)
 Note that the resulting GIFs may be very large- consider running them through an optimizer like [Gifsicle](https://www.lcdf.org/gifsicle/).